honeybijan/bijan-personal-website/content/project/expert_graphs/index.md

 ---
 title: Decision Fusion
-summary: ' Many medical settings with privacy concerns deny direct access to data, requiring us to synthesize conclusions at a higher level.
-This setting is riddled with paradoxes - namely that conclusions are not necessarily transitive.
-We use “expert graphs” to define a new notion of consistency in networks of conclusions from differing contexts.'
+summary: ' It is not unusual for studies and experts to disagree with each other.
+Such disagreement is often driven by differing contexts rather than incorrect deductions or bad data.
+One way to investigate contradiction is to use merged data to build a larger picture.
+Unfortunately, many private medical settings deny direct access to data.
+Through decision fusion, I seek to understand when results from different settings are in conflict and what these disagreements can indicate about the underlying system.'
 date: '2016-04-27T00:00:00Z'
 weight: 2
 profile: false